 Richard, who has a Diploma in Economic Development from the University of Waterloo, has been employed in the economic development field for more than ten years.
 Winner of three Economic Developers Association of Canada marketing awards, Richard understands the importance of communications and the importance of partnerships in building a positive climate for growth.
 Richard maintains a commitment to sound, balanced economic growth and that approach has brought him recognition from both Economic Developers Alberta (Alex Metcalfe Award, 2008) and the Central Alberta Economic Partnership (Excellence In Economic Development Award, 2008).

 Recently, Richard served on a curriculum development committee that oversaw the development of new Community Economic Development courses now being delivered by Dalhousie and Cape Breton Universities as part of their Local Government programs.

 Richard is a past member of the International Economic Development Council International Advisory Committee and Content Review subcommittee.
-He currently serves as Past-President of the Leduc Regional Chamber of Commerce and is an active member of the Chamber’s many Committees.
-An occasional Master of Ceremonies at local events, Richard lives in Leduc and holds his professional designation from the Economic Developers Association of Canada.
+He served as Policy Chair, President, and Past-President of the Leduc Regional Chamber of Commerce and was an active member of the Chamber’s many committees.
+An occasional moderator and Master of Ceremonies at local events, Richard lives in Leduc and holds his professional designation from the Economic Developers Association of Canada.

 The Certified Economic Developer (Ec.D.) designation is the Canadian Economic Development Profession’s only international certification mark.
 It represents a commitment to the highest standards of practice in Economic Development and adherence to the National Code of Ethics of the profession and the Economic Developers Association of Canada (EDAC).